Truss insists recession not inevitable as Sunak warns she will make things worse - NewsBreak

 “We can change the outcome and we can make it more likely that the economy grows.

-“Now is the time to be bold, because if we don’t act now, we are headed for very, very difficult times,” added Ms Truss, who kicked off the debate ahead of a grilling of Mr Sunak.
+“Now is the time to be bold, because if we don’t act now, we are headed for very, very difficult times.”

+Mr Sunak is fighting to make up ground on Ms Truss, after polls put her around 32 percentage points ahead among Tory members.

+Asked if would concede the fight at any point, Mr Sunak responded: “The quick answer is no, and that’s because I’m fighting for something I really believe in and I’m taking my ideas around the country.

 Comments / 0